 - The average ceiling fan wattage is 31.1W.

 - It costs $0.004 per hour to run a large ceiling fan, on average, in the US.

 - Ceiling fans have an average CFM/W of 287.8 (better than standing, box and tower fans).

 - Here are the most energy efficient ceiling fans by size category: largest (84″), large (54″), medium (43″) and small (19″ – 25″).

-This study compared the performance of 195 Energy Star certified ceiling fans.
-These are the best performing ceiling fans on the market.
+This 2023 study compares the performance of 195 of the most energy efficient ceiling fans on the market.

 The most efficient ceiling fans for each size are listed below.